Documents to download

 The regular duration of a doctorate is 6 to 10 semesters.
 This means you can defend as early as end of year 3 or as late as end of year 5.
 The starting date, not the starting semester, is considered when calculating the regular study time.
 Make sure you leave enough time to write, submit, defend, and print your thesis before your contract runs out.
 The administrative part surrounding the defence takes around 30 working days before and 30 working days after the thesis defence.

-• You need to have completed at least 20 ECTS and passed a TAC exam at the end of year 1.
+• You need to have passed a TAC exam at the end of year 1 and completed at least 20 ECTS by the end of year 3.

 Art.
 3.3.
 This research project is accompanied by complementary theoretical and/or practical training, called the “doctoral training”, associated with the different specializations.
 This training corresponds to a total of 20 ECTS credits, regardless of the specialization.
 The credits obtained during the doctoral training must be earned no later than the end of the 3rd year of studies, and in all cases prior to the thesis defence, on pain of elimination.
 Art.
 7.1.
 To earn the doctorate, an oral exam is required in addition to earning the course credits required for the doctoral training concerned and, if applicable, credits for other courses, seminars, and advanced training set forth in Article 3 (co-requisites), the thesis project, and its oral defence.

 • Register through the student database no later than 30 working days before your planned defence date.
-If you have any questions about the committee composition, please contact the program coordinator of the faculty you are affiliated with.
+For information on the thesis committee composition, see How do I choose a thesis committee; if you have any questions, please contact the program coordinator of the faculty you are affiliated with.
 If your choice of jury members (as detailed on the registration form) agrees with the regulations, the program director will accept the registration request to approve the thesis committee.
 You can then download the registration form, which must be signed by the doctoral candidate and the thesis director (and the thesis co-director); e-signatures are accepted.
-Please send the signed form to your PSLS program coordinator.
+Please email the signed form to your PSLS program coordinator as below:

 Please see How do I choose a thesis committee?